OSGeo/grass/doc/development/style_guide.md

 output data (raster, vector maps) existence and ends the tool execution with a proper error message in case the output already exists.
-If the flag is set by the user (`--overwrite` in command line, `overwrite=True` in Python), the parser enables the overwriting for the whole tool.
+If the flag is set by the user (`--overwrite` in command line, `overwrite=True` in Python), the parser enables the overwriting for the tool.

-The `--overwrite` flag can be globally enabled by setting environment variable `GRASS_OVERWRITE` to 1.
+The `--overwrite` flag can be globally enabled by setting the environment variable `GRASS_OVERWRITE` to 1.
 Notably, the GRASS session from _grass.jupyter_ sets `GRASS_OVERWRITE` to 1 to enable re-running of the cells and notebooks.